Dantongtong/Meal-Pals-UI-Design/README.md

 # Meal-Pals-UI-Design

-This project was A design solution for users to discover, participate in, publish and organize meals with other CU students.
+This project was a design solution for users to discover, participate in, publish and organize meals with other CU students.

 ## React version
 react: 18.2.0

+## Implementation
+This project was created using React and the Material UI component library.

 ## Team members
 | Name      | Uni |